Tell us here.

 Graduate School: University of Wisconsin-Madison

-During a three-week Lakeland College trip into the tropical rainforests of Belize, Sarah spotted tree-dwelling kinkajous, heard a tapir crashing through the underbrush and fell asleep to the shrieks of howler monkeys.
+During a three-week Lakeland University trip into the tropical rainforests of Belize, Sarah spotted tree-dwelling kinkajous, heard a tapir crashing through the underbrush and fell asleep to the shrieks of howler monkeys.

 It was a life-changing experience, one that molded her future.
 From then on, the former aspiring high school band director shifted her academic focus to biology and high-level post-graduate research.

 “Awesome,” she says of that trip, which took place at the end of her junior year.
 “How else can you describe it?
 To be completely immersed in the rainforest was just incredible.
 It was a research experience like no other.”